kjustin2/Stock-Analysis-App/financial-adviser-app/standards/java_coding_standards.md

 - Use synchronized sparingly
 - Prefer concurrent collections over synchronized collections
 - Document thread-safety characteristics
+- Don't use finalizers

 ## Documentation

 ### Javadoc
-- Required for all public APIs
+- Required for every public or protected class/method
+- First sentence should be a summary fragment
+- Use block tags in order: @param, @return, @throws, @deprecated
-- Include @param, @return, and @throws tags
+- Include @param, @return, and @throws tags with descriptions
 - Describe the "what" not the "how"
 - Keep comments up-to-date with code changes